Get our free independent savings and pension review. The easy way to find a better deal for your money abroad.

-Arachon is located 55km from the city and was a popular weekend destination for 19th century city dwellers.
-As a result it has plenty of beautiful buildings, its own wealth of local amenities, and a much quieter lifestyle than the city itself.
+Arcachon is located 55km from the city and was a popular weekend destination for 19th-century city dwellers.
+As a result, it has plenty of beautiful buildings, its own wealth of local amenities, and a much quieter lifestyle than the city itself.

-This village can trace its history back to Roman occupation, and is often considered one of the most picturesque villages in all France.
+This village can trace its history back to Roman occupation and is often considered one of the most picturesque villages in all of France.
 It’s only 35km away from Bordeaux and is also near the Dordogne border, which gives you access to a completely different area of France.

 This medieval walled town still boasts much of its ancient heritage and hosts one of the best markets in the region every Saturday.
 It’s found off the main road between Bordeaux and the Dordogne, so gives you good access to both.

 Best areas in Bordeaux for retirees